dassebedjibril/Video-Classification/README.md

 # Video-Classification
-This is a Project for Video Classification for Sports in Python for Artificial Intelligence Deep Learning
+This is a Project for Video Classification for Sports in Python for Artificial Intelligence Deep Learning.
+So our aim is to develop our own video classifier and study different kind of sport.
+The idea is to detect frame by frame and predict so, we will need a bunch of images.
+This is a Deep learning project and we are going to use Resnet50 deep learning model as base model and we will change it over the head model and train upon it.